 \section{Abstract}

-In this work, we study some algebraic aspects of combined matrices $\mathcal{C}(A)$, where the entries of $A$ belongs to a number field $K$ and $A$ is a non singular matrix.
-In other words, $A$ is a $n\times n$ belonging to the General Linear Group over $K$ denoted by $\mathrm{GL}_n(K)$.
-Also we analyze the case in which the matrix $A$ belongs to algebraic subgroups of $\mathrm{GL}_n(K)$ such as unimodular group, that is $A^2$ is a $n\times n$ belonging to the Special Linear Group denoted by $\mathrm{SL}_n(K)$, Triangular groups, Diagonal groups among others.
-In particular, we analyze entirely the case $n=2$ giving explicitely the diagonalization of $\mathcal{C}(A)$, that includes characteristic polynomials, eigenvalues and eigenfactors.
+In this work, we present algebraic results concerning the combined matrices $\mathcal{C}(A)$, where the entries of $A$ belong to a number field $K$ and $A$ is a non-singular matrix.
+In other words, $A$ is a $n\times n$ matrix belonging to the General Linear Group over $K$, denoted by $\mathrm{GL}_n(K)$.
+We also analyze the case in which matrix $A$ belongs to algebraic subgroups of $\mathrm{GL}_n(K)$, such as the unimodular group, where $A^2$ is a $n\times n$ matrix belonging to the Special Linear Group, denoted by $\mathrm{SL}_n(K)$, triangular groups, diagonal groups, among others.
+In particular, we thouroughly examine the cases $n=2$ and $n=3$ for symmetric and non-symmetric matrices, providing explicit diagonalization of $\mathcal{C}(A)$, which includes characteristic polynomials with their eigenvalues and eigenfactors.